Can You Pay Taxes with a Credit Card?

 Paying your taxes with a credit card requires you to pay a processing fee.
 Processing fees vary depending on the payment processor you use.

-Using your credit card to pay your taxes can help you avoid IRS late payment penalties or earn cash back rewards on your credit card.
+Using your credit card to pay taxes can help you avoid IRS late payment penalties or earn cash back rewards on your credit card.
 However, if you fail to pay your credit card balance on time and in full every month, you can quickly rack up fees and interest charges.
-Discover® waives your first late payment fee, but not all credit card issuers do, and you’ll still have to pay interest.
+Discover® offers no late fee on your first late payment,1 but not all credit card issuers do.
+Plus, you would still owe interest on your balance.

 It’s a good idea to consult tax professionals before paying your taxes with a credit card.
 But here are some basics to consider when weighing the potential benefits and risks.